authzed/spicedb/README.md

 Features that distinguish SpiceDB from other systems include:

-- [Expressive APIs] for checking permissions, listing access, and powering devtools
+- Expressive [gRPC] and [HTTP] APIs for checking permissions, listing access, and powering devtools
 - An architecture faithful to the [Google Zanzibar] paper, including resistance to the [New Enemy Problem]
 - An intuitive and expressive [schema language] complete with a [playground] dev environment
 - A powerful graph engine that supports distributed, parallel evaluation